If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

-Raw foods are becoming increasing popular and appealing as more of us choose to consume less meat, less animal products and consider our impact on the environment.
+Raw foods are becoming increasingly popular and appealing as more of us choose to consume less meat, and fewer animal products and consider our impact on the environment.

-The negative effects from eating more processed, high salt, fat and sugar laden foods has made many of us literally hungry to discover alternatives.
+The negative effects of eating more processed, high salt, fat and sugar-laden foods have made many of us literally hungry to discover alternatives.

 Thankfully the variety of fresh fruits and vegetables easily available to most of us in the UK via supermarkets and market stalls throughout the year is huge!